jahorta/SKEWER/README.md

     /v:minimal
 ```

-The portable application and its deployed Qt runtime are written to
+The application and its deployed Qt runtime are written to `bin/x64/Debug/` or `bin/x64/Release/`.

-`bin/x64/Debug/` (or `Release/`).
-Run the tests with:
+## Testing

+After building the Debug configuration, run:

 ```powershell
 .\bin\x64\Debug\SkewerTests.exe
 ```

-## Use
+## Usage

-Launch `SkewerQt.exe`, choose **Open Game Data Root...**, and select either the
-extracted game root or its `FIELD` directory.
-Select any enabled ordinary
-field.
-Left-click selects a triangle; Shift adds and Ctrl toggles.
-Left-drag
-orbits, right/middle-drag pans, and the mouse wheel zooms.
-The left scene tree controls encounter resources separately from the Wall,
-WallUV, and Doorwall context types.
+Launch `SkewerQt.exe`, choose **File > Open Game Data Root...**, and select an extracted game root or its `FIELD` directory (currently supports only a single FIELD directory).
+Select an enabled field to view its encounter regions, edit triangle selectors and encounter tables, and review validation diagnostics.
+Use **File > Export Workspace Patches...** to publish the modified Dreamcast files.

-For optional enemy context, choose **ALX > Select ALX Data Directory...** and
-select the exact ALX 5.0.0 directory containing both `enemy.csv` and
+For optional formation details, choose **ALX > Select ALX Data Directory...** and select the ALX 5.0.0 directory containing both `enemy.csv` and `enemyencounter.csv`.
-`enemyencounter.csv`.
-Select an ECT row to inspect its formation.

-The executable directory must be writable because SKEWER is portable and does
+SKEWER stores its `workspace` beside the executable and does not fall back to AppData.
+The executable directory must be writable to persist edits and  viewer state between sessions.
-not fall back to AppData.
-If it cannot create its local `workspace` directory,
-the viewer remains usable but resume persistence is disabled and a warning is
-shown.

-Architecture and product decisions are maintained under [planning](planning/README.md).
+## Acknowledgements

+SKEWER uses [SPICE](SPICE/README.md) for Dreamcast field parsing, writing, and format support.
+SPICE and its third-party components remain subject to their respective licenses and notices.

+## License and game data

+SKEWER does not currently declare a top-level project license.
+The repository contains tooling only and does not include game data, extracted assets, or reference corpora.

+SKEWER is an independent fan and research project and is not affiliated with or endorsed by the rights holders of *Skies of Arcadia*.